mrzjy/GenshinCLIP/README.md

 ## Model Card
 ### SigLIP for GenshinImpact

-[SigLIP model](https://huggingface.co/timm/ViT-SO400M-14-SigLIP-384) further fine-tuned on 17k Genshin Impact English text-image pairs at resolution 384x384.
+[SigLIP model](https://huggingface.co/timm/ViT-SO400M-14-SigLIP-384) further fine-tuned on 15k Genshin Impact English text-image pairs at resolution 384x384.

 ### Training data description

-There're currently 17,428 (train) and 918 (validation) text-image pairs used for model training.

 All the images and texts are crawled from [Genshin Fandom Wiki](https://genshin-impact.fandom.com/wiki) and are manually parsed to form text-image pairs.